 The only thing left to do was to reach under the kitchen sink and grab the first spray bottle of funky, homemade solution that I failed to label.
 Oh well, whatever it is, let’s give it a try.

 To my amazement, this brew stopped the fire ants dead in their tracks.
 Like, mid-scatter.
 A few of the bigger ones fought a good fight but soon waved a white flag.

-Here’s the mystery recipe that worked so well to get rid of ants in the house:
+Here’s the mystery recipe that worked so well to get rid of ants in or outside the house:

 - 4 cups white vinegar